Huntsville Hospital quietly opens new surgical tower

 The $150 million dollar expansion is located on Sivley Street and is the hospital’s largest project for the campus in nearly four decades.
 The seven-floor building has 24 suites for the orthopedic, spine, and sports medicine procedures and 72 private rooms overlooking Monte Sano, downtown, and the medical district.

 The hospital has not had a ribbon-cutting or ceremony to celebrate the opening yet because elective surgeries have been suspended.
-Huntsville Hospital CEO Jeff Samsz tells AL.com there will be a celebration eventually.
+Huntsville Hospital CEO Jeff Samz tells AL.com there will be a celebration eventually.

 The building also has on-site parking and a room service menu for patients.
 The first floor is also home to downtown Huntsville’s first Panera Bread.